RobotsAndPencils/react-robits/README.md

 <h1>
   React Robits <img align="right" width="300" src="robits.png">
 </h1>
-A library of sharable React components, by the Frontend Team at Robots & Pencils in an effort to challenge ourselves to think reusable/themeable across client projects, so we can bootstrap development and save time.
+A library of sharable React components, by the Frontend Team at Robots & Pencils in an effort to challenge ourselves to think reusable/themeable across client projects, so we can bootstrap development and build off each other.

 ###### Broken up into two main concepts: